 The anchor is made of a very tough and durable material called titanium.
 Once the implant is inserted into your jaw, a process called osseointegration takes place where the bone that surrounds the implant begins to fuse to the anchor which strengthens it even further.
 It is not until this has happened that the replacement tooth will be fitted, but once in place, your new implant will be as secure as a regular tooth.

 One of the biggest reasons that people choose implants is for their subtlety.
-The visible part of your implant – the replacement tooth – will be color-matched so that it is the same as your existing teeth.
-It is also a permanent fixture, so there is no need for unsightly denture removal and you can eat and drink as normal.
-Both of these mean that no one needs to know you have a dental implant unless you tell them.
+The only visible part of your implant is the replacement tooth which will be color-matched so that it is the same as your existing teeth.
+And since it is a permanent fixture, you can eat and drink as normal as there is no need for unsightly denture removal which means that no one needs to know you have a dental implant unless you tell them.

 Dental implants have the highest success rate of any implanted surgical device at around 98%.
 However, a robust oral hygiene routine is crucial to ensuring their results for the long term.